brandstrat-sas/omldeploytool/development-env/README.md

 You only need to do this if you are going to work with Predictive Dialer campaigns

 When you enter to http://localhost:8082 or http://hostname-or-ipaddr:8082 you go to Wombat Dialer to begin its configuration.

-Check our official documentation to check this: https://documentacion-omnileads.readthedocs.io/es/stable/maintance.html#configuracion-del-modulo-de-discador-predictivo

-Note: when configuring initial mariadb credentials the root pass is admin123, then on the AMI connection, the server address is acd.